-The Federal Facility Compliance Act (FFC Act) was signed into law on October 6, 1992.
-This Act, which amends the Solid Waste Disposal Act (as amended by the Resource Conservation and Recovery Act (RCRA)), made major changes to RCRA as they apply to Federal facilities and added provisions that specifically addressed waste issues germane to the Department of Energy (DOE).
-The most significant and far reaching provision of the FFC Act was the statute's waiver of the Federal government's sovereign immunity.
-This waiver provided the Environmental Protection Agency (EPA) and the various States authorized to implement the RCRA program the authority to require "...each department, agency, and instrumentality of the United States...." to comply with all relevant substantive and procedural requirements of RCRA.
+The Federal Facility Compliance Act (FFCA) was signed into law on October 6, 1992.
+This Act, which amends the Solid Waste Disposal Act (as amended by RCRA), made major changes to RCRA as they apply to Federal facilities and added provisions that specifically addressed waste issues germane to the DOE.
+The most significant and far-reaching provision of the FFCA was the statute's waiver of the Federal government's sovereign immunity.
+This waiver provided the EPA and the various States authorized to implement the RCRA program the authority to require "...each department, agency, and instrumentality of the United States...." to comply with all relevant substantive and procedural requirements of RCRA.
 This provision essentially placed all Federal facilities on the same compliance footing as private industry.
-In addition to the sovereign immunity waiver, other important issues addressed by the FFC Act included provisions addressing radioactive mixed wastes.
+In addition to the sovereign immunity waiver, other important issues addressed by the FFCA included provisions addressing radioactive mixed wastes.

 The NNSA and the state of Missouri have a contingency agreement in the event mixed waste is generated which cannot be managed within the regulatory storage limits.
-During 2020 manufacturing operations at the KCNSC that could potentially generate mixed waste did not occur.
+During 2020, manufacturing operations at the KCNSC that could potentially generate mixed waste did not occur.